 Don't get discouraged!
-Your “Eureka” moment is just a few short clicks away…Continue to 2 of 11 below.
+Your “Eureka” moment is just a few short moments away.

 Skip the Changing Table

-We all know baby has “business” to do, but taking care of that business shouldn’t mean sacrificing half your nursery space.
+We all know babies have “business” to do, but taking care of that business shouldn’t mean sacrificing half your nursery space.
 Need a better option?
 Skip the traditional changing table, and opt for a clever, space-saving alternative, like a crib-top changing station.
 These portable changing trays sit vertically across the crib, secured with straps and rail-hugging grooves.
 When the diapering is done, the entire unit disappears under the crib.
-Genius!Continue to 4 of 11 below.
+Genius!Continue to 3 of 15 below.

 Reclaim Unused Space

-When you have a small nursery, every square-inch counts.
+When you have a small nursery, every square inch counts.
 Have space under the crib?
 Evict those dust-bunnies and reclaim their grubby realm in the name of sensible storage!
-If your nursery door swings in, consider reversing the direction, or install an over-the-door storage rack to make use of the narrow space behind.
-You’ll be surprised how much extra space you can find when you think outside of the box.Continue to 5 of 11 below.
+If you have small hidden pockets of space that you're unsure what to do with, turn them into shelving or other storage options.
+You’ll be surprised how much extra space you can find when you think outside of the box.Continue to 4 of 15 below.

 Shelve Your Storage Woes